Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Introduction

-Since currents play key roles in determining when, where, and how magnetic energy is released in flares and CMEs, understanding these events requires addressing a fundamental question: What is the structure of coronal electric currents, and how do they evolve?
+Since currents play key roles in determining when, where, and how magnetic energy is released in flares and CMEs, understanding these events requires addressing a fundamental question: What is the structure of coronal electric currents?
 Unfortunately, observations provide only limited information about $\bvec$ in the corona —-- e.g., the line-of-sight-integrated transverse component of $\bvec$ above the limb (e.g., \citealt{Lin2004, Tomczyk2008, Dove2011}), or field strength $|\bvec|$ from radio gyrosynchrotron observations (e.g., \citealt{Brosius2006}).
-(We remark that the Frequency-Agile Solar Radiotelescope [FASR, \citealt{Bastian2019}], if built, should greatly improve observational characterization of coronal magnetic fields.)
+(We remark that the Frequency-Agile Solar Radiotelescope [FASR, \citealt{Gary2023}], if built, should greatly improve observational characterization of coronal magnetic fields.)
 Hence, the distribution of electric currents in the corona ($\jvec$ as a function of space) cannot be directly measured with present capabilities.

-Consequently, modeling of the coronal magnetic field is essential for the study of the structure of coronal currents.
-One common technique for such modeling is extrapolation of the coronal magnetic fields from photospheric vector magnetograms, under the assumption that the Lorentz force in the coronal field vanishes, $\jvec \times \bvec = 0.$ For nonzero currents, this implies \be \nabla \times \bvec = \alpha \bvec ~, \ee where, in the general case, $\alpha$ varies in space.
+Lacking direct measurements of the coronal vector magnetic field, modeling of the coronal field, by upward extrapolation from photospheric magnetograms, is often employed to the study of the structure of coronal currents.
+One common approach for such modeling is to assume that the Lorentz force in the coronal field vanishes, $\jvec \times \bvec = 0.$ For nonzero currents, this implies \be \nablavec \times \bvec = \alpha \bvec ~, \ee where, in the general case, $\alpha$ varies in space transverse to the field (but is constant along it).
 When $\alpha$ is a function of position, solutions of this equation are referred to as non-linear, force-free fields (NLFFFs).
 Several methods for finding NLFFFs have been developed; for a review, see, e.g., \citet{Wiegelmann2012}.
-A factor limiting the strength of inferences about coronal fields based on NLFFF fields is that the field on the bottom boundary of such models typically exhibits substantial discrepancies with observed fields (e.g., \citealt{Wheatland2011}).
-While some amount of mismatch between NLFFF models' boundary fields and data is understandable --- due to measurement errors and the non-force-free nature of photospheric fields (e.g., \citealt{Metcalf1995}) --- model-data discrepancies are often large and ``in excess of nominal uncertainties in the data'' \citep{DeRosa2015}.
+It should be noted that the force-free assumption underlying this approach is, in general, incompatible with the non-force-free nature of photospheric fields (e.g., \citealt{Metcalf1995}).
+Discrepancies between observed photospheric fields and fields on the bottom boundaries of NLFFF models can arise from both observational errors in observed fields and simplifications in the models (perhaps chiefly, the assumption that $\jvec \times \bvec = 0$). \citet{DeRosa2015} noted that model-data discrepancies are often large and ``in excess of nominal uncertainties in the data.''